perarnau/ccontrol/README.markdown

 Installing
 ---------

-The classical `./configure ; make ; make install` should work This project has no dependencies except for the Linux kernel headers necessary to compile the kernel module.
+The classical `./autogen.sh ; ./configure ; make ; make install` should work.
+This project has no dependencies except for the Linux kernel headers necessary to compile the kernel module and the autotools (autoconf,automake,libtool).

 The only supported install path (prefix) is `/usr` with root privileges.